Saturday, November 4, 2023 5:30 to 9PM

 - – please bring a dessert to share

-- – please bring AA Literature for the raffle
+- – Please bring AA Literature to raffle

 Sponsored District 6 Self-Supporting Events: